[ Printer Friendly Version ] [ Report Abuse ]

 "Take a handful of floo powder."

-I did and stepped into the fire, initially wincing but then realized there was no pain.
+I stepped into the firepit, initially wincing before realizing there was no pain.
 The fire felt like cool fabric playfully lapping at my legs.
+“Wow, unexpected.”

 "Yeah," I answered shakily.
-After taking a deep breath, I threw down the dusty powder and shouted in my best pronunciation "Harry and Ginny Potter!"
-The flames spontaneously roared up over my head and sucked me down and I was engulfed in a squeezing, tickling sensation.
-Then the flames died down and I was spat forwards and stumbled into a living room.
+After taking a deep breath, I threw down the dusty powder and shouted in my best pronunciation: "Harry and Ginny Potter!"
+The flames spontaneously roared up over my head and sucked me straight down and I was engulfed in a squeezing, tickling sensation.
+Then the flames died down and I was thrust forwards, stomach rising, and promptly ejected into a living room.
 Dust flew up my throat.

-Coughing, I looked up to observe my surroundings.
+Coughing, I looked up.
 The furnishings were modest but tasteful and the space was airy and cozy at the same time.
+The walls were olive green.

 "Uh, may I help you?"